kspruthviraj/Measuring-an-object-in-a-video/README.md

 # Measuring-an-object-in-a-video

-This is python script to measure the object in a video with respect to a refernce image.
+This is a python script to measure objects in a video with respect to a refernce image.

 To run the code: